 How to Make a Straw Bale Compost Bin

 Once you decide on the desired size of your bin, it's really just a matter of making a box from the bales and stacking them as high as you want to -- usually two to three bales high is perfect.

-You can construct a straw bale bin right on the ground; there is no need to put a bottom of any kind on it, though you can place bales on the bottom if you really want to, then build up from there.
-This isn't really necessary, though.
+You can construct a straw bale bin right on the ground; there is no need to put a bottom of any kind on it, although you can place bales on the bottom if you really want to and build up from there.
+This isn't necessary, though.

 Gardening in a Straw Bale Compost Bin

-One of the nice advantages of composting in a straw bale bin is that you can also garden in it!
+One of the nice advantages of composting in a straw bale bin is that you can also garden in it.
 As mentioned above, the bales help keep the heat and moisture fairly consistent.
-Consider planting pumpkins, or zucchini right in your compost pile.
-How many times have you seen pumpkins growing in your current bin from last year's jack o'lantern?
-The high fertility, heat, and moisture make a straw bale bin the perfect place to grow this year's pumpkin crop as well.
+Consider planting pumpkins or zucchini right in your compost pile.
+The high fertility, heat and moisture make a straw bale bin the perfect place to grow this year's pumpkin crop.

 A straw bale compost bin is an easy, effective way to start composting in your own yard.
-You can build it to whatever size you want, without picking up a single power tool.
-And, even better, you can garden in it the whole time!
+You can build it to whatever size you want without picking up a single power tool, and you can garden in it the whole time.